Phase 3 Ovarian Cancer Trial, Active, Not Recruiting NCT00565851 Sponsor: National Cancer Institute (NCI) Condition: Ovarian Cancer

 Expanded access pathways

-If this trial is not available to you, other access pathways may exist.
-In Australia, the TGA Special Access Scheme allows access to unapproved therapeutic goods for individual patients.
+This trial is not enrolling.
+Other access pathways exist in general: in Australia, the TGA Special Access Scheme allows access to unapproved therapeutic goods for individual patients.
+Whether it applies to any treatment studied here is a question for your doctor — nothing on this page says it does.

 TGA Special Access Scheme information